Aearnus/stoichiometry-toolkit/README.md

 ---
 Please submit a pull request or an issue if something doesn't work right.
 I'm a one man team, so I'm not going to be able to get to every issue ASAP.
 Expect flaws, etc, etc. Message me on https://twitter.com/aearnus or on Discord: @Aearnus#7521 for something urgent.

+Shoot me a message if you'd be willing to donate for this.
+I'll set up a donation box.

 License
 ---
 GNU GPLv3